-Kernel Security Check Failure error in the Blue Screen of Death implies that a certain file did not pass integrity or compatibility verification on Windows.
-In the majority of cases, the issue is caused by a troubled driver or RAM and may be repaired simply.
+Kernel Security Check Failure errors in the Blue Screen of Death implies that a certain file did not pass integrity or compatibility verification on Windows.
+In most cases, the issue is caused by a troubled driver or RAM and may be repaired.
 The typical repairs for this issue include updating or substituting damaged files.

 Certain customers have also claimed to encounter Kernel Security Check Failure during the installation of Windows 10.
 In case you are one of them, be patient.
-In this tutorial, we’ll review all solutions to repair the trouble considering the most typical causes of the issue.
+In this tutorial, we’ll review all solutions to repair the trouble considering the most typical causes.

 Typical reasons for the Kernel Security Check Failure trouble: